 In March 2005, Maxus agreed to defend Occidental, as successor to Chemicals, in respect of an action seeking the contribution of costs incurred in connection with the remediation of the Turtle Bayou waste disposal site in Liberty County, Texas.
 The plaintiffs alleged that certain wastes attributable to Chemicals found their way to the Turtle Bayou site.
 Trial for this matter was bifurcated, and in the liability phase Occidental and other parties were found severally, and not jointly, liable for waste products disposed of at this site.
 Trial in the allocation phase of this matter was completed in the second quarter of 2007, and following post judgment motions, the court entered a decision setting Occidental's liability at 15.96% of the past and future costs to be incurred by one of the plaintiffs.
 Maxus appealed this matter.
 In June 2010, the Court of Appeals ruled that the District Court had committed errors in the admission of certain documents, and remanded the case to the District Court for further proceedings.
 Maxus took the position that the exclusion of the evidence should reduce Occidental's allocation by as much as 50%.
 The District Court issued its Amended Findings of Fact and Conclusions of Law in January 2011, requiring Maxus to pay, on behalf of Occidental, 15.86% of the past and future costs to be incurred by one of the plaintiffs.
 On behalf of Occidental, Maxus presented an appeal in the first semester of 2011.
 The U.S. Court of Appeals for the Fifth Circuit affirmed the District Court's ruling in March 2012.
 Maxus paid to the plaintiff, on behalf of Occidental, US\$ 2 million in June 2012 covering past costs.
 Is still pending the obligation to pay some future costs.
-As of June 30, 2012, YPF Holdings Inc. has provisioned 17 in respect of this matter.
+As of December 31, 2012, YPF Holdings Inc. has accrued 4 in respect of this matter.

 In May 2008, Ruby Mhire and others ("Mhire") brought suit against Maxus and other third parties, alleging that various parties including a predecessor of Maxus had contaminated certain property in Cameron Parish, Louisiana, during oil and gas activities on the property.
 Maxus' predecessor operated on the property from 1969 to 1989.
-The Mhire plaintiffs have demanded remediation and other compensation in excess of US\$ 159 million basing themselves on plaintiff's experts study.
+The Mhire plaintiffs have demanded remediation and other compensation from approximately US\$ 159 million to US\$ 210 million basing themselves on plaintiff's experts study.
 During June 2012, the parties in the case held a court-ordered mediation.
 Plaintiff sought US\$ 30 million from Maxus and two parties which was rejected by the defendants.
 YPF Holdings presently believes that relatively little remediation activity is merited and intends to vigorously defend the case.
-Maxus has made appropriate responsive pleadings in the matter.
-The case is currently in the discovery phase and is expected to go to trial in the first quarter of 2013.
-YPF Holding Inc. has provisioned US\$ 5 million in respect to this matter.
+Maxus has made appropriate responsive pleadings in the matter, also has requested a change of venue for the treatment of the matter.
+The case is expected to go to trial in the first quarter of 2013.
+YPF Holding Inc. has accrued US\$ 7 million in respect to this matter.